ISSUES WE ARE WORKING

 Securing the Future of the Port

-While most other Great Lakes ports are expanding their operations in response to the huge resurgence of shipping, TIN is not aware of any plans that Toronto’s Port has to grow its facilities.
-Toronto’s Port cannot be duplicated elsewhere and is under threat from proposed residential re-development, film studios, park development and a planned roadway and bridge which will take away 46% of the existing dockwall needed for shipping and fragment the operation of the Port.
+While most other Great Lakes ports are expanding their operations in response to the huge resurgence of shipping, TIN is not aware of any plans to grow Toronto’s Port facilities.
+Toronto’s Port cannot be duplicated elsewhere and is under threat from proposed residential re-development, film studios, park development and a planned roadway and bridge which will take away 46% of the existing dock wall needed for shipping and fragment the operation of the Port.

-As an essential service to the City, the Port receives road salt, cement, aggregates, sugar and structural steel, all of which help make the City and its businesses function and are critical for maintaining and expanding municipal infrastructure.
-In 2021, shipping in the Port increased by 4% with more than 2-million metric tonnes of cargo handled.
+Providing an essential service to the City, the Port receives road salt, cement, aggregates, sugar and structural steel, all of which help make the City and its businesses function and are critical for maintaining and expanding municipal infrastructure.
+In 2024, 173 cargo ships delivered 2,056,924 metric tonnes of goods to the Port of Toronto taking 51,000-40 tonne trucks off Toronto’s busy roads.

 Putting sensitive uses such as parks beside heavy industrial operations introduces unnecessary conflict and incompatible land uses.
-An example of this is the proposed $8.5-million Lookout Park to be located beside the Concrete Campus at Leslie and Commissioners streets.
+An example of this is the $8.5-million Lookout Park located beside the Concrete Campus at Leslie and Commissioners streets.
+The Concrete Campus was established by the City to remove concrete batch plant operations from sensitive downtown neighbourhoods.

 Action:

-TIN is advocating that the City strengthen its policies to promote, to improve and grow the Port as other cities in the Great Lakes basin are doing and to eliminate all incompatible land uses.
-This work is an ongoing priority.
+TIN is advocating that the Port be run like a business mandated to grow the Port’s function.
+The City must strengthen its policies to promote, to improve and grow the Port as other cities in the Great Lakes basin are doing and to eliminate all incompatible land uses.
+This needs to be a priority.

 To this end, TIN recently released a study of the Port, Understanding the Importance of the port and marine freight shipping in Toronto, which is a call to action concerning the future viability of the port.
 The study identified that Toronto’s Port is undervalued as a strategic resource especially when compared to other major Port cities.
 Its disjointed governance structure does not support the Port’s function or its shipping industry and often makes it a challenge to secure required infrastructure maintenance.
-The study also identified that the planning policies contained in the Port Lands Planning Framework do not fully recognize the requirements of an operational port in their effort to balance competing interests.
+The study has garnered public support from organizations such as the Toronto Board of Trade and the Ontario Chamber of Commerce.

 Protecting Employment Lands from Residential Encroachment